mnvsk97/SM-Fridge/README.md

 Some of the python scripts in the repository make use of OpenCV to read and write images as numpy arrays.
 Follow the installation tutorial from http://www.pyimagesearch.com/2015/06/22/install-opencv-3-0-and-python-2-7-on-ubuntu/.

-Training a pre-trained model on custom dataset :
+### Training a pre-trained model on custom dataset :
-In tensor flow's official documentation, a brief explanation of how to train a pretrained model with our own dataset.
+In tensorflow's official documentation, a brief explanation of how to train a pretrained model with our own dataset.
 Follow the instructions from https://www.tensorflow.org/tutorials/image_retraining.
 If there is any kind of problem when you follow the instructions, we will walk you through the training process in the following section.
 The next section can be skipped otherwise.The following sections assume that python is already installed in your computer.

-1.Start by cloning tensor flow repository by running the following command :
+1. Start by cloning tensor flow repository by running the following command :
 ```
 $ git clone https://github.com/tensorflow/models
 ```
-This is the official tensor flow repository.
+This is the official tensorflow repository.
 Many pre-trained models are available here.
 We will proceed with Inception V3 model.
-2.The repository we just cloned has a python script which downloads a pretrained model which we use to train on our own data.
+2. The repository we just cloned has a python script which downloads a pretrained model which we use to train on our own data.
 The python script also downloads an example image and classifies it.
 Execute the following commands to run this script.
 ```
 $ cd models/tutorials/image/imagenet
 $ python classify_image.py